-Everyone can have a blue thumb – start watering smart today with the Weekly Watering Number!
+Everyone can save water outdoors!
+Start watering wisely today with the Weekly Watering Number.

-Here in the Portland metro area, we like to joke that summer officially starts July 5th.
-But, while summer weather may finally kick in then, we often start watering our lawns and gardens the first or second warm-ish spring day.
+Here in the greater Portland metro area, we like to joke that summer officially begins July 5th.
+While summer weather may finally start then, we often start watering our yards much earlier.
 And, we keep on watering them until the fall rains begin.

 That’s where the Weekly Watering Number (WWN) comes in.
 Sign up for the WWN and we'll tell you when to start watering and how much to water each week through mid-October.
-We will also send you a Weekly Tip, along with your WWN, throughout the watering season to help you use water efficiently outdoors.
+We will also send you a seasonal smart watering tip to help you use water efficiently outdoors.

 How to get started with the Weekly Watering Number

-Before you can start using the WWN, you will need to take 15 minutes to figure out how long it takes your watering system to water one inch.
+Before you can start using the WWN, you will need to take 15 minutes to figure out how long it takes you to water one inch.
 Don’t worry, this is a one-time thing!
 Once you have this information, you can use it adjust the amount of water you give your landscape or garden throughout the irrigation season.

 How to use the Weekly Watering Number

-The other key to watering efficiently is to adjust the amount you water as the weather changes throughout the irrigation season.
-For example, we’ll let you know if a rain storm or heat wave means you should change how much you water – and we will tell you how much of a change is needed.
+The other key to watering efficiently is to adjust the amount you water as the weather changes.
+For example, we’ll let you know if a rainstorm or heat wave means you should change how much you water.
+We also include weekly watering guidelines to help you understand the changes!

 Can I use the Weekly Watering Number for other types of plants?

-• Vegetables: 75% of the WWN (new starts may require more water)
+- Vegetables: 75% of the WWN (new starts may need more water)

-• Trees: The WWN is not recommended for trees, but that doesn’t mean that your trees don’t need water during the summer!
-Newly-planted trees need regular watering for up to the first couple of years, while established trees may need a deep soak or two in summer.
-We also recommend consulting with staff at local nurseries or arborists on the specific water needs of your trees since different plants need different things to help them thrive.
+- Trees: The WWN is not recommended for trees, but that doesn’t mean that your trees don’t need water during the summer!
+Newly planted trees need regular watering for up to the first couple of years.
+Established trees may need a deep soak or two in summer.
+Consult with staff at local nurseries or arborists for your tree’s specific water needs.

 Why does the Weekly Watering Number change each week?